Dr. Winston's Excel tip: How to create waterfall charts in Excel

 The worksheet Profit and Loss (see Figure 5) contains a waterfall chart that shows how a company’s Revenue is reduced to Profit.
 The chart shows that COGS has much more impact on profit than SG and A costs.

 In this chart, we chose to leave the first bar colored blue but we anchored the Gross Margin and Profit bars to $0 and changed their color to gray.

-Treemap and sunburst charts are also useful tools in Excel, helping you to visualize hierarchical data.
+As an accountant, you'll spend countless hours in Excel mining through your organization's data.
+Be sure to learn Excel's most valuable tricks and charts to ensure that you're making the most of that time.
+Waterfall charts are just the tip of the iceberg.
+Treemap and sunburst charts are also useful tools in Excel, helping you to visualize hierarchical accounting data.
 Here’s how to summarize data with treemap and sunburst charts.